LukDrey/eDNA_teaching/README.md

 grep -c '^>' *.fasta | less
 ```

+> How many reads have been filtered out, roughly, as a percentage?
+How much data have we lost based on our quality filtering?

 Now we can move the FASTA files to the folder we created before.

 ```{bash, eval = F}